My name is Santa. I am a Montevideo-born Barcelonian artist living in Hove and working in Brighton.

 What NOT to do while your Tattoo is Healing

 Pick the Scabs - After a few days, your tattoo may begin to scab over.
 These scabs should not be picked or pulled off under any circumstance.

 Pick Off Peeling Skin - Once your tattoo has finished the scabbing phase, the skin will begin the peel and flake away.
 This flaky skin, no-matter how inviting, should not be played with, picked, or peeled off.

 Scratch your Tattoo - This is probably the most important rule of all when it comes to caring for a new tattoo.

 Submerge your Tattoo in Water - Most bodies of water harbour many different kinds of nasty germs and bacteria.
 Stay away from swimming with a new tattoo or bathing in any type of water for at least three weeks.

 Expose your Tattoo to the Sun - If you didn't already know this, the sun is the #1 tattoo killer.
-You must keep your tattoo covered at all times if going outside in warm weather.
-During this important healing stage, the sun can swell and blister a tattoo, as well as prolong the healing times and fade the ink, so stay away from the big circle in the sky (and sunbeds too for that matter, they are just as bad in terms of UV production).
+You must keep your tattoo covered at all times if going outside in warm weather, and you should do that for the first six months after your tattoo is done.
+During the important initial healing stage, the sun can swell and blister a tattoo, trigger skin rashes as well as prolong the healing times and fade the ink, so stay away from the big circle in the sky (and sunbeds too for that matter, they are just as bad in terms of UV production).

 Re-wrap your Tattoo - Unless specifically advised by your artist, you mustn't re-wrap your tattoo once the initial wrap has been removed.
 Your tattoo needs to breath in order to heal properly.